 There are several stages of catalogue printing.
 This starts with compiling the information, images and deciding which products are going on which page is.

-The next stage is catalogue design, the look of your catalogue, to ensure your products are displayed in the best possible way.
-The next stage is the artwork, this is where all the information is compiled onto pages.
+Stage two is the catalogue design, the look of your catalogue.
+This ensures your products are displayed in the best possible way.
+The third stage is the artwork, this is where all the information is compiled onto pages.
 The artwork is based on the catalogue design, and this tends to be the most time-consuming part of the whole process.
-The next stage is the actual printing process, and this is what we will focus on.
+And the final stage is the actual printing process, and this is what we will focus on.

 Ensuring you choose the right printer is imperative.
-There are a great many different types of printers, these printers will all have different types of printing presses.
-It may be possible to print a catalogue on any of these different pressures, but the time and cost will vary substantially.
+There are a great many different types of printers, and these will all have different types of printing presses.
+It may be possible to print a catalogue on any of these different presses, but the time and cost will vary substantially.